mozilla/pontoon/docs/admin/deployment.rst

    digest email will be sent.
 0 represents Monday, 6 represents Sunday.
 The default value is 4 (Friday).

+``ONBOARDING_EMAIL_2_DELAY``
+   Optional.
+The number of days to wait after user registration before sending the 2nd onboarding email.
+The default value is 2.

+``ONBOARDING_EMAIL_3_DELAY``
+   Optional.
+The number of days to wait after user registration before sending the 3rd onboarding email.
+The default value is 7.

 ``OPENAI_API_KEY``
    Optional.
 Set your `OpenAI API` key to add the ability to refine machine translations using ChatGPT.